haoxins/haoxins.github.io/2024/paper-blog-1.md

 instruction-following data, and improving them with a reward model via reinforcement learning with human feedback.

+(iii) GPT-4 not only improves the language ability of previous models, but also allows visual signals as additional input for visual understanding and reasoning.
+We see that the newer generation model maintains/improves the existing properties of the previous ones, and enable new properties.
 ```

 ### A High-Level Technical Overview of Fully Homomorphic Encryption